openssbd/omero-web/README_en.md

 ## Installing OMERO.server as a container and start up

   1. Use a terminal or co and line, enter the omero-web directory and run "sh run.sh".
 It will install automatically create a Docker image and install OMERO.server.
-The OMERO.server will start up in a new Docker containe.
+The OMERO.server will start up in a new Docker container.
 The installation requires downloading OMERO.server from the Internet and it may take close to an hour in some circumstances.

     ```
     # cd ~/omero-web/